 North Dakota Rental Agreement

-A North Dakota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-North Dakota landlord-tenant law governs and regulates these agreements.
+A North Dakota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Delaware landlord-tenant law governs and regulates these agreements.

 North Dakota Rental Agreement Types